 - Volunteer to make gifts for care packages, such as letters and bracelets

-You can also make a custom-made care package for a veteran receiving treatment for mesothelioma — especially if they live far away and you cannot visit them on Veterans Day.
+You can also create a custom-made care package on your own for a veteran receiving treatment for mesothelioma if they live far away and you cannot visit them on Veterans Day.

 Raise Awareness About Mesothelioma

-If a veteran you love is battling mesothelioma or died from the condition, another great way to show support is by raising awareness.
+If a veteran you love is battling mesothelioma or died from it, another great way to show support is by raising awareness.

-- Hold a fundraiser or host an activity that can spread awareness among veterans
+- Hold a digital fundraiser that can spread awareness among veterans and their families

 - Write a newspaper editorial about mesothelioma and veterans